How We Leverage UserVoice to Build a Better StartupJuly 14, 2015

 - Transforming the suggestion into a clear feature and logging it in our Pivotal Tracker backlog.

 - Moving it to the appropriate rank inside our Pivotal Tracker product roadmap.

 - Changing the UserVoice suggestion status to Planned.

 After small or big iterations, we always take some time to analyze our UserVoice tickets backlog and feedback forum.
-To be honest, we don't really store and keep track of the different suggestions and problems (however, UV has an easy way to do just that).
+To be honest, we don't really store and keep track of the different suggestions and problems.
 Like the folks at 37signals, we believe in letting the frequency and continuity of requests validate their value.

 For instance, when we were getting ready to start coding our latest big feature, we were a bit hesitant: should we tackle digital goods or recurring payments first?
 Both seemed very important to us and our users.
 We decided to wait a little, optimize some small parts of our app, and look at what resurfaced in UserVoice.
 After a bit of monitoring and quick searches, it became evident that the demand for recurring payments and subscriptions was higher than the one for digital goods and download.
 Result: we recently launched recurring payments and subscriptions with Snipcart.